- Assistive Technology Degree Options

-- EDAT 510: Introduction to Assistive Technology (3 credit hours)
+- EDAT 510: Introduction to Assistive Technology (3 credits)

-- EDAT 610: Designing Adapted Environments (3 credit hours)
+- EDAT 610: Designing Adapted Environments (3 credits)

 AT encompasses multiple environments, age groups, disability areas, and professional disciplines.
 Students can choose electives that focus their learning based on their unique interests and/or professional goals.
 Each elective is designed to address the specific needs of those working in education, home, community, and/or work environments.
 In addition, assignments within core course are designed to provide students the opportunity to apply the knowledge and skills learned to their specific discipline and/or area(s) of interest.

 - EDAT 523: Accessibility and Input Modifications (3 credits)